rouskinlab/seismic-rna/docs/_sources/tutorials/index.rst.txt

-.. _tutorials:

 ************************************************************************
 Tutorials
 ************************************************************************

-Target audience: novice users.

-These tutorials provide step-by-step tutorials for processing example datasets with SEISMIC-RNA.
-They are not general-purpose how-to guides.
+These tutorials provide step-by-step walkthroughs for processing example datasets with SEISMIC-RNA.

+They are meant to acquaint you with SEISMIC-RNA, not to provide advice about processing your own data.
-- For guides on using each component of SEISMIC-RNA, see :ref:`manuals` (target audience: novice and intermediate users).
+For guides on processsing your own data, see :doc:`../manuals/index`.

+These tutorials do not cover every parameter of every command.
-- For a complete list of commands and arguments/options, see :ref:`cli` (target audience: intermediate and experienced users).
+For a complete list of commands and their parameters, see :doc:`../cli`.

 .. toctree::